Livius Andronicus

 Livius Andronicus was born ca. 285 BCE in Tarentum in Magna Graecia in southern Italy.
 He was likely taken as a prisoner of war (and therefore slave) to Rome after Tarentum’s sack in 272.
 Accius alleges that Andronicus was actually taken in 209 when Tarentum fell to Rome for a second time.
 However, Cicero states that he personally inspected a document (Brutus 72-73) which confirms Andronicus’ first play in 240.
 Livy (27.37.7) states that Andronicus composed a partheneion to Juno for M. Livius Salinator during the Salinator’s consulship in 207; it is unlikely Andronicus could have gained so much notoriety in just two years.
 Some scholars still opt for the late dating, but the communio opinionis places him at Rome earlier.

 Coming to Rome, he was obtained by one of the Livii, most likely by M. Livius Salinator, father of the same M. Livius Salinator who commissioned the aforementioned partheneion.
-As a man of learning, Livius Andronicus likely was bought as a tutor for the son (and perhaps other members of the family), and due to his prominence, earned his freedom.
+As a man of learning, Livius Andronicus likely was bought as a tutor for the son (and perhaps other members of the family).
+Due to his prominence, he later earned his freedom.

 It is unknown when he died.